 EMDR and trauma therapy.

 Eye movement desensitization and reprocessing (EMDR) is a psychotherapy treatment approach that has been empirically validated in dozens of studies.
 EMDR and trauma-focused cognitive behavioral therapy (CBT) are the only psychotherapies recommended for children, adolescents, and adults with post-traumatic stress disorder (PTSD).

 People quickly recognize big traumatic experiences (“Traumas” with a capital “t”), such as natural disasters, death, violence and abuse.
 However, small disturbing experiences or setbacks (“traumas” with a small “t”) can also negatively affect their lives.
 Both Traumas and traumas can make a memory of the experience stay “stuck” or “frozen” in the mind and body.
 Human beings are all influenced by memories and experiences they may not remember or fully understand and sometimes become trapped into feeling, believing, and acting in a dysfunctional way.

 EMDR works to reprocess such distressing events (which are then desensitized), regulate the emotions associated with them better, increase effective coping skills, achieve emotional stability, and install an alternative positive self-belief.
 EMDR has been found helpful with several issues, including post-traumatic stress, stress, anxiety, panic, and unresolved anger.

-Dr. Portela uses EMDR with both adults and children in conjunction with other approaches to therapy, such as psychodynamic, sandplay, attachment and Play therapies, depending on the needs of the client.
+Many of our therapists use EMDR with both adults and children in conjunction with other approaches to therapy, such as psychodynamic, somatic therapy, sandplay, attachment and Play therapies, depending on the needs of the client.
 EMDR helps clients resolve troubling feelings and thoughts, process memories, and increase positive beliefs.